How use PulseAudio and JACK?

 Telling JACK which device to use

-To tell JACK to use the RME Hammerfall DSP, you would typically do this either via the upper right of QJackctl’s setup dialog:
+To tell JACK to use the RME Hammerfall DSP, you would typically do this either

-or on the command line, by passing
+via any available Graphical User Interface or on the command line,

 -d hw:DSP to JACK’s ALSA backend.